 Usually, the indexing configuration is stored under the

 /oak:index node in CRXDE, you can get the JSON version at:

 If the index is configured at a different location, change the path accordingly.

-In some cases it is helpful to provide the output of index related MBeans for debugging.
+Sometimes it is helpful to provide the output of index-related MBeans for debugging.
 You can do this by:

 Going to the JMX console at:

 Search for the following MBeans: